AdobeDocs/control-panel.en/help/instances-settings/using/url-permissions.md

     >[!NOTE]
     >
-    >If the Instance Settings card is not visible on the homepage of the Control Panel, this means your IMS Organization ID is not associated with any Adobe Campaign Classic instances
+    >If the Instance Settings card is not visible on the homepage of the Control Panel, this means your IMS Organization ID is not associated with any Adobe Campaign instances
     >
     >The <b><span class="uicontrol">URL permissions</span></b> tab lists all outside URLs that your instance can connect to.
 This list does not include URLs that are required for Campaign to work (e.g., connections between infrastructure pieces).